Side Effects of Radiation Therapy

 Early Side Effects

-Early side effects are common, and they occur during the course of treatment.
+Early side effects are common, and they occur during the course of radiation treatment.

 Generally, during the first couple of weeks of treatment everyone does fine.
 That’s because we give a small dose of radiation each day, which adds up over the course of treatment.
 You’re likely to notice changes a few weeks in, and you are sure to notice side effects by the end of treatment.
 You’ll meet with your doctor once a week during treatment, which will allow him or her to see how you’re doing, to recognize any side effects that may be developing, and to recommend interventions.
 These could include skin creams, dietary modifications, new medications or modifying existing medications.